Catalog Generation

 4.1: Source Identification with PhotUtils

-The segmentation map gets evaluated to determine the fraction of sources which are larger than a user-specified fraction of the image (“large” segments) and the total fraction of the image covered by segments.
-If either of these two scenarios is true, this is a strong indication the detection image is a crowded astronomical field.
-In such a crowded field, either the custom kernel or the Gaussian kernel (discussed in Section 1.4) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
+The derived segmentation map is then evaluated in three ways.
+Both the fraction of sources which are larger than a user-specified fraction of the image (“large” segments), rw2d_biggest_source, as well as the total fraction of the image covered by segments, rw2d_biggest_fraction, are computed.
+Additionally, the size in pixels of the largest segment is checked to determine whether or not the size exceeds a user-specified limit, rw2d_biggest_pixels.
+If any of these scenarios are true, this is a strong indication the detection image is a crowded astronomical field.
+In such a crowded field, the Gaussian kernel (astropy.convolution.Gaussian2DKernel, discussed in Section 1.5) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
 In extreme cases, a large number of astronomical objects are blended together and are mistakenly identified as a single segment covering a large percent of the image.
-To address this situation an alternative kernel is derived using the astropy.convolution.RickerWavelet2DKernel Astropy tool.
+To address this situation an alternative kernel is derived using the astropy.convolution.RickerWavelet2DKernel Astropy utility.
 The RickerWavelet2DKernel is approximately a Gaussian surrounded by a negative halo, and it is useful for peak or multi-scale detection.
 This new kernel is then used for the generation of an improved segmentation map from the multi-filter detection image.

 Caution

-The segmentation map derived from and when used in conjunction with the multi-filter detection image for measuring source properties is only used to determine the centroids of sources.
+The segmentation map/image is the same shape as the input image, source regions (aka segments) are labeled with positive integer values, and the background (non-segment pixels) has a value of zero.
+The segmentation map, deblended as necessary, derived from and used with the multi-filter detection image for measuring source properties is used to determine the centroids of sources.

 Note